adiwg/mdBook/mdtranslator/metadatainfo.md

 # metadataInfo:

 The *metadataInfo:* object contains information about the metadata record itself.
+This is not the metadata for the resource, that metadata can be found in the [resourceInfo](../mdtranslator/resourceInfo.md) section.
 ````ruby
     def newMetadataInfo
         intObj = {